What Affects Your Chances of Getting Into Law School?

-International students fare slightly worse in law school admissions than domestic students.
+International students in the aggregate fare slightly worse in law school admissions than domestic students.
 The effect is comparable to the effect of applying regular decision versus ED.
-For example, our model predicts that a hypothetical average student (164 LSAT, 3.52 GPA, non-ED, non-URM) applying to Emory Law in mid-December would have been accepted 51% of the time if she were an American citizen versus 40% of the time if she were not, a gap of 11 percentage points.
+For example, our model predicts that a hypothetical average student (164 LSAT, 3.52 GPA, non-ED, non-URM) applying to Emory Law in mid-December would have been accepted 43% of the time if she were an American citizen versus 33% of the time if she were not, a gap of 10 percentage points.

 International students may have a disadvantage because they’re international.
 Admissions officers may, for example, worry about international applicants’ ability to fund their education, and thus be more reluctant to admit them.
 It’s just as likely that international applicants underperform domestic applicants because they tend to submit weaker applications.
 Students who speak English as a second language, for example, may have trouble with their essays, and they may get extra scrutiny.
 (Admissions officers sometimes read the LSAT writing samples of ESL students to make sure that their personal statements match their writing abilities.)

 Note that international students who went to college in America probably fare better than international applicants without an American GPA.